SeaHOH/ban-peers/README.md

 QQDownload, Offline download servers, other infamous leech clients, and BT players, fake clients, who reported fake progress, the fact in serious leech.

+The mainline BitTorrent client use the same code as μTorrent, so this tool also effect on it.

 Execute checking per 10 seconds, the banned time can be specified by the start-up parameters, default is 12 hours.
 In some cases, temporary banned for 1 hour, if the torrent's AVAILABILITY greater than 20, or its DOWNLOAD SPEED overrun peer's